okwolf/hyperapp-fx/README.md

 ### `update`

-Updates `state` immediately, useful for combining with effects that will change `state` later.
+Describes an effect that will update `state` immediately, useful for combining with effects that will change `state` later.

 Example: